underthecode/teamaster-io/README.md

 ## about

-#### a multi-page app that gathers customer feedback with email surveys, where:
+#### collects and aggregates customer feedback with email surveys, where:

 - React renders multiple components with Webpack bundling
 - Redux manages, stores, and updates signed in users and surveys